jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 ## Thanks for Logging In!

-We've tried to walk you through our design process.
-There is, admittedly, plenty of subjectivity in both design and implementation.
+;; TODO we tried to show you how we do it
+;; TODO we want you to try it
+;; TODO but the real power is the model

 The real power here is the model -- the state machine -- which creates all sorts of opportunity.
 For example, once you've enumerated all of the UI's states, you could easily prototype them all up front.
 You could automate testing of such a prototype by mocking up a _single_ bit of app state (`:state` in this case).
 In addition, by using a widely understood abstraction, you empower programmers joining your project, who might not be familiar with your particular technology choices.

 In future posts, we'll tackle DRYing up this code using [interceptors](), composing state machines, parameterizing transitions, and more!